-The Department is currently working on enhancing its Data Classification Taxonomy Program for the purposes of the classification of all DES data.
-All DES areas will be performing the data classification exercises.
-The DDD ALTCS Program data and information assets and the assets that manage information will be reviewed and have an estimated completion of June 2023.
+The Department has enhanced its Data Classification Taxonomy Program for the purposes of the classification of all DES data.
+DES areas are in the process of performing the data classification exercises.
+The DDD ALTCS Program data and information assets and the assets that manage information will be reviewed to adhere to the Department's data classification policy and procedures with an estimated completion of June 2023.

-The Department's control procedures over IT systems and data were not sufficient, which increases the risk that the Department may not adequately protect those systems and data Name of contact person and title: Mark Darmer, CIO Anticipated completion date: June 2023 Agency's response: Concur
+The Department's control procedures over IT systems and data were not sufficient, which increases the risk that the Department may not adequately protect those systems and data

+Name of contact person and title: Mark Darmer, CIO

+Anticipated completion date: June 2023

+Agency's response: Concur